 Social networks are used by millions of people all around the world who spend a lot of time online.
-We conducted a research to assess usability of the most popular business social network - LinkedIn.
-In our research we tried to answer following questions: How user-friendly are the social networks?
+We conducted research to assess the usability of the most popular business social network - LinkedIn.
+In our research, we tried to answer the following questions: How user-friendly are the social networks?

 Are they intuitive?

 Do they let their users concentrate on a content and not on attempts to find the needed section or button.

 How do we start to assess usability of a website?